-Question: Why does some local branch names have different case than the remote branch names (for example "Bugfix/123" vs "origin/bugfix/123" (with small "b") ?
+Question: Why do some local branch names have different cases than the remote branch names (for example "Bugfix/123" vs "origin/bugfix/123" (with small "b")?

 Answer: Because of a limitation/bug in Git for Windows, branch names sometimes get incorrect casing, but CET Developer handles this by making sure the local branch is always linked to the correct remote branch.

 Git stores branch references in local folders under the repo, for example in: .git\refs\remotes\origin.